omotarita/cw1/README.md

 ![Code flow diagram](flow_diagram.png)

- described these as functions:
-    1. def
-    2. def

-    ..
+- I then thought of these steps in terms of functions and described what they each did, and their input and output on a piece of paper.
+The functions were **import_datasets**, **remove_extras**, **write_to_csv** and **remove_repeats**.
+You can read about what each of the functions does by hovering over it in [the data preparation script](data_preparation.py).

+- After that, I got started writing the code.
+I wrote the code function by function and tested each function using some edits to the main function.
+Once I was satisfied with the function, I moved onto the next one and commented out its test code from main.
+I also created a [new csv file](prepared_BFI.csv) to write the prepared BFI data to.

+- When I was done writing the code to prepare the BFI data, I ran it.
+Once it had run, I checked the [prepared BFI data file](prepared_BFI.csv) to verify that the data looked the way I expected it to.

+#### Bringing in the TMDB data

-- Once the BFI data was prepared, I started thinking about how I would get the TMDB data for each movie
+- Once the BFI data was prepared, I started thinking about how I would get the TMDB data for each movie.

 - I started by reading the TMDB API documentation and making note of the requests I would need to get the data I wanted.
-I only needed two: (1) **Search and Query** to find the TMDB movie ID for each of the BFI movies, and (2) **Get Details** to get more data for each movie (I wanted the id, genre, popularity, runtime and vote_average information for each movie)
+I only needed two: (1) [Search and Query](https://developers.themoviedb.org/3/getting-started/search-and-query-for-details) to find the TMDB movie ID for each of the BFI movies, and (2) [Get Details](https://developers.themoviedb.org/3/movies/get-movie-details) which can only be accessed using the movie ID.
+I wanted to get more data for each movie (I was looking for the genre, popularity, runtime and vote_average information for each movie).

+- I broke the task down function by function, making notes on what functions I would need to pull in the TMDB data and subsequently prepare it.
+The functions were **search_and_query**, **write_file_ID**, **get_details** and **write_file_details**.
+I made them all subfunctions by wrapping them in a bigger function **concat_tmdb** to simplify the code I'd have to write in main.
+This function called on all its subfunctions and cleaned up the data that was output before writing it in a [new csv file](prepared_complete_data.csv).
+Check out the functions in [the data preparation script](data_preparation.py) to learn more about how they all work.

+- I wrote the code for each function.
+The first one was the hardest as I had never made an API request before, so it took me a short while to familiarise myself with how they work and how to convert the output from JSON to a string.

+- Like with the BFI prep code, I tested the functions regularly.
+I made [the new csv file](prepared_complete_data.csv) to write the merged BFI and TMDB data to.

+- When I was done writing all the functions, I wrote a function call in main.
+I also made a variable called sampleList which was a sample list of movies (it only had about 5 movies in it).
+I ran the completed [data_preparation.py](data_preparation.py) file such that it would iterate over sampleList as opposed to the [huge list of 1424 movies](prepared_BFI.csv) I made using the BFI data.

+- I checked the [prepared_complete_data.csv](prepared_complete_data.csv) file to confirm that the TMDB functions behaved as expected and that they merged with the BFI data the way I wanted.

+- Once I was satisfied with my testing, I commented out the sampleList variable and ran [data_preparation.py](data_preparation.py) on the the huge list of movies.
+It goes without saying that I had to fix some bugs at this stage (as I did at every stage), but it managed to run.

+#### Findings and Adjustments from Data Preparation

+- However, I was surprised to see that the [prepared_complete_data.csv](prepared_complete_data.csv) file only had about 400 movies while the [prepared_complete_data.csv](prepared_BFI.csv) file had over 1400.

+- I realised that a lot of files were